 Female Heroes of Bird Conservation – signed copies from the author, costs £21.95 soft cover and £26.95 hardback, plus £3.95 UK postage, £11.45 Europe.

-All Parrot photos on this website have been taken by Steve Brookes in the wild on his Parrot watching Eco-tours
+All Parrot photos on this website have been taken by myself (Steve Brookes) in the wild on my Parrot Ecotours unless otherwise stated.